Employer Insights

 Employers in Washington State can apply for exemptions, more formally referred to as Minor Employee Variance Requests, in order to work around certain minor employee restrictions.

-There are several different types of variances, they include:
+There are several different types of variances, which include:

 • Special Variance